hohilwik/ShirLURM/README.md

 - will return errors if numcpus or numgpus is outside of limits
 - will return error if script does not exist at given path
 - Returns jobID if job is successfully added to the queue
-- Example: `submitjob 5 1 /home/testuser/codefolder/jobscript.sh`
+- Example: `sudo submitjob 5 1 /home/testuser/codefolder/jobscript.sh`

 ## canceljob
 - expects argument `jobID` as a 10-digit number
 - will return an error if the jobID is for a different user than the one requesting cancellation
-- Example: `canceljob 0768110458`
+- Example: `sudo canceljob 0768110458`

+## resourcetracker
+- returns two numbers: avail_CPUS avail_GPUS

-## displayjobqueue
+## jobqueue
 - will display all jobs in queue, with username and requested resources
-- Example: `displayjobqueue`
+- Example: `jobqueue`

 # Current dependencies